Multi-Granularity Hand Action Detection: Introduction

-In this paper, we present a novel dataset, namely the \textbf{FHA-Kitchens} dataset, which focuses on fine-grained hand actions observed in kitchen scenes.
-The FHA-Kitchens dataset encompasses a total of 2,377 video clips and 30,047 images, all extracted from eight different dish types (Figure~\ref{openfig} top).
-Each frame within the dataset is accompanied by meticulously labeled hand interaction regions, featuring high-quality annotations of fine-grained action categories and bounding boxes.
-To create the FHA-Kitchens dataset, we derived data from publicly available large-scale action datasets~\cite{700_2020}, specifically targeting videos that were highly relevant to hand actions, and conducted frame extraction and cleaning processes.
-Subsequently, we engaged the expertise of ten voluntary annotators to meticulously label the interaction regions of each hand.
-Notably, we divided the hand interaction regions into three distinct sub-regions: the \textbf{left hand-object} interaction region, the \textbf{right hand-object} interaction region, and the \textbf{object-object} interaction region.
-For each sub-interaction region, we provided bounding box annotations.
-Furthermore, we categorized hand actions into three distinct types to adequately capture the actions within the sub-interaction regions.
-Each sub-interaction region action was annotated using a triplet format, denoted as \emph{<subject, action verb, object>}.
-Additionally, we took into account the ``active-passive'' relationships between object pairs and the specific contact areas involved in the interaction actions.
-Consequently, our annotation process encompassed a total of nine dimensions (Figure~\ref{openfig} bottom), resulting in 878 annotated action triplets for hand actions.
-Finally, we organized the video frames based on the action triplet classes, ultimately generating 2,377 clips that represent distinct hand action triplet classes.
+To this end, this paper presents a novel dataset \textbf{FHA-Kitchens}, focusing on rich and fine-grained localization and categorization information of hand actions in kitchen scenes.
+The FHA-Kithcens dataset encompasses a total of 2,377 video clips and 30,047 frames from eight different dish types (Figure~\ref{fig:openfig}(b) left).
+Each frame includes meticulously annotated hand action information, featuring high-quality annotations of hand interaction region boxes and corresponding coarse- and fine-grained categories.
+Our data were extracted from publicly available large-scale action datasets~\cite{700_2020}, focusing on videos relevant to hand actions.
+Subsequently, frames underwent cleaning and were annotated by ten expert voluntary annotators.
+To excavate more hand action information, we refined the annotation process in two aspects (Figure~\ref{fig:openfig}(b) right): (1) \textbf{Hand interaction regions}.
+These were subdivided into three sub-regions based on hand-object interaction: Left hand-Object interaction region, Right hand-Object interaction region, and Object-Object interaction region.
+Each sub-interaction region was annotated with bounding boxes and coarse-grained categories, denoted as ``L-O'', ``R-O'', and ``O-O''.
+(2) \textbf{Hand interaction actions}.
+To enhance the model's understanding of hand actions, we further refined the category of each sub-interaction region by expanding single-dimensional action categories into multi-dimensional ones, annotated in the format of triplets: \emph{<subject, action verb, object>}, abbreviated as \emph{<s, a, o>}, where ``s-o'' denotes interacting objects, and ``a'' represents the interaction action between the objects.
+Additionally, when annotating ``s'' and ``o'', we considered the specific contact area between the interacting objects, labeled as ``name\_contact area'' (\textit{e.g.}, ``\emph{carrot\_end}'').
+Overall, we meticulously annotated \textbf{880} hand action categories (coarse- and fine-grained) for approximately 220k bounding boxes, with each category corresponding to a sub-interaction region's localization box.
+Fine-grained categories per frame have nine dimensions, resulting in 877 action triplets.